 With the weather as crazy as it has been lately, it’s hard to believe summer is on the horizon.
 But, we’re only about two weeks from being able to plant around here (there’s a tentative Mother’s Day rule in Nebraska).
 With that being said, I’ve got summer planter ideas on my brain and thought I’d share some inspiration for the upcoming season!

 I’m a big fan of the thriller, filler, spiller method of container planting.
 That essentially means an upright superstar in the middle (I love palm trees or yucca plants for larger planters).
 Then you use filler, which is basically everything around the thriller and can include flowers or green foliage.
 Lastly, I follow with a spiller, which are plants that grow over the edges of the pot and downwards (I love potato vines).
 This method always seems to work well and creates a cohesive and full looking planter.
+If you’re looking for a tutorial to get started, be sure to check out my tips on how to plant flowers in in a pot!

 In terms of colors, I love pairing bright greens with pinks and purples.
 Unlike in my decorating choices, I love bold and happy colors in my planters so they don’t get washed out in the summer sun!
 I also love a mix of textures to add more visual interest.